geoff-winner/327_assessment4/README.md

 ###APP

 This program is a tool to list out local shoe stores and the brands of shoes they carry.
+It allows the user to add store and brand names.
+They can then add specific brands to stores or specific stores to brands.
+They can also edit the names of both the stores and brands.
+Deleting specific items as well as entire lists can be done.

 ###Preparing the database
 1. Run psql in the terminal.
-2. Type in "CREATE DATABASE 'yourdbname';" in the terminal.
+2. Type in "CREATE DATABASE 'shoes';" in the terminal.
 3. Type in "\c 'yourdbname'" in the terminal.
-4. Type in "CREATE TABLE brands (id serial PRIMARY KEY, brand_name varchar, size int);" in the terminal.
+4. Type in "CREATE TABLE brands (id serial PRIMARY KEY, brand_name varchar);" in the terminal.
 5. Type in "CREATE TABLE stores (id serial PRIMARY KEY, name varchar);" in your terminal.
 6. Type in "CREATE TABLE stores_brands (id serial PRIMARY KEY, store_id int, brand_id int);" in your terminal.
 6. Make sure you are accessing psql while in your project folder.